v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 ‎
 ‎For this visualization, right-click on **Page 1** and select **Rename Page** in the menu that appears.
 Enter **Service Request Tickets** as the new name and press Enter to change the page name.

-31. The **Visualizations** pane includes a series of icons that represent the different types of visualizations that you can create.
+31. The **Visualizations** pane (which appears to the left of the **Fields** pane) includes a series of icons that represent the different types of visualizations that you can create.
 If you do not select an icon from the **Visualizations** pane, the default visualization type will be applied, which is a **Table**.
 ‎
 ‎The first visualization that you create will use the default **Table** visualization.
 While you do not have to select an icon for the Table visualization, it is recommended that you do so to see how it will appear in the report canvas.
 When you hover your mouse over each icon, the visualization type is displayed.
 Select the **Table** icon (fifth row, second from the left; hover your mouse over it to verify this is the correct icon before selecting it).